actions/actions-sync/README.md

    A path to a file containing a newline separated list of repositories to be synced.
 Each entry follows the format of `repo-name`.
 - `actions-admin-user` _(optional)_
    The name of the Actions admin user, which will be used for updating the chosen action.
 To use the default user, pass `actions-admin`.
 If not set, the impersonation is disabled.
 Note that `site_admin` scope is required in the token for the impersonation to work.
+- `enable-packages-sync` _(optional)_
+   A boolean value to enable syncing of corresponding packages of a repository.
+If not passed, it's default value is false.
+- `source-token` _(optional)_
+   A personal access token to authenticate against GitHub.com/GHCR for downloading packages.
+This is required if `enable-packages-sync` is set to true.

 **Example Usage:**